 Before I get to the Paso Robles scene, I must mention a couple of the Santa Cruz Mountain wineries.

 The first one we drove up to is quite a spectacular place on top of the mountain.
 Great views, amazing facility and wonderful wines.
 Worthy of a visit.
-The Byington Vineyard & Winery was established in 1987 by Bill Byington and
+The Byington Vineyard & Winery was established in 1987 by Bill Byington and the building was originally conceived as a family residence.

 Some residence!
 The grapes for some of their Cabernet Sauvignon wines actually come from the Paso Robles region.
 I found their 2004 Tarman Vineyard Cabernet Sauvignon from Dry Creek to be outstanding and their 2004 Messina Vineyard Merlot to be exceptional.
 The other winery of note is the Hallcrest Vineyards